App version: 0.1.0

 Disadvantages of Personal Loans With a Cosigner

-Does cosigning hurt your credit?
-As mentioned earlier, it’s possible your credit score may dip by a few points if the lender conducts a hard inquiry into your credit report as a cosigner.
+One disadvantage is your credit score may dip by a few points if the lender conducts a hard inquiry into your credit report as a cosigner.
 The cosigner could also be impacted if the primary borrower falls behind on required payments.
 Late payments could potentially be reported to a credit bureau, which could impact the credit of the primary borrower and cosigner.
-The cosigner is responsible for payments if the primary borrower falls short, so missed payments could strain or seriously damage the relationship between the primary borrower and cosigner.You may ask, “Does cosigning affect my ability to borrow?”
-As mentioned earlier, cosigning a loan could impact your DTI and make it harder for you to qualify for other consumer loans.
+The cosigner is responsible for payments if the primary borrower falls short, so missed payments could strain or seriously damage the relationship between the primary borrower and cosigner.Cosigning a loan could also impact your debt-to-income ratio and make it harder for you to qualify for other consumer loans.
 It could also be harder to borrow if the primary borrower and cosigner miss payments and fall into delinquency or default on the cosigned loan.Another disadvantage of personal loans with a cosigner is that the cosigner may be on the hook for payment if the primary borrower dies.
 What may happen to a personal loan if a borrower dies is that the cosigner, if there is one, typically has to repay the loan.Recommended: Can a Cosigner Become the Primary Borrower?

 Cosigner vs Co-Borrower

-To clarify, a cosigner is not the same as a co-borrower.A cosigner shares the financial liability of repaying the loan but is not entitled to any of the loan proceeds.
+While they sound similar, cosigners and co-borrowers are two different things.A cosigner shares the financial liability of repaying the loan but is not entitled to any of the loan proceeds.
 A co-borrower, meanwhile, is someone who takes out a joint personal loan with you, uses the funds with you, and pays back the money with you.When you get a personal loan with a cosigner, the cosigner is there to guarantee that the debt will be paid in the event that you can’t pay it yourself.
 It may never come to that.
 Ideally, you’ll be able to make your loan payments on time and in full for the duration of the loan.
 But lenders like to see that there’s a safety net in case that doesn’t happen.

 How Does Using a Cosigner for a Personal Loan Work?

-Once you’ve found someone willing to cosign personal loans with you, you can apply for the loan you want, including online personal loans.In the application, you’ll be asked questions about both your income and your cosigner’s, and you may also be asked for both of your Social Security numbers.
-This will help lenders — such as banks, credit unions, or nonbank private lenders — verify your credit scores.The primary applicant and cosigner may have to provide proof of identity as part of the personal loan requirements.Once you’ve been approved for an unsecured personal loan with a cosigner, both of you will need to review and sign the loan agreement stating that you are both responsible for paying back the loan (or that the cosigner is responsible if you don’t do so on your own).
+Once you’ve found someone willing to cosign a personal loan with you, you can apply for the loan you want, whether online or in-person.In the application, you’ll be asked questions about both your income and your cosigner’s, and you may also be asked for both of your Social Security numbers.
+This will help lenders — such as banks, credit unions, or nonbank private lenders — verify your credit scores.Once you’ve been approved for a personal loan with a cosigner, both of you will need to review and sign the loan agreement stating that you are both responsible for paying back the loan (or that the cosigner is responsible if you don’t do so on your own).

 Requirements of a Cosigner

 The personal loan cosigner requirements can vary from lender to lender, but a lender may require cosigners to have good credit and steady income.
 Other personal loan cosigner requirements may require that the cosigner be at least 18 as a U.S. citizen or lawful permanent resident.A cosigner can be a trusted friend, family member, or partner.
 If you’re married, you might ask your spouse to be your cosigner.
 Whoever you choose, have a frank conversation about what cosigning entails.
 Offer a look at your finances to show that you’re able to pay back the loan, and discuss what would happen if you couldn’t.
-Cosigners typically don’t expect to actually have to pay for the loan, so if your cosigner is suddenly on the hook for a $500 payment in a few months, it could be stressful!
+Cosigners typically don’t expect to actually have to pay for the loan, so if your cosigner is suddenly on the hook for a $500 payment in a few months, it could be stressful.

 What Credit Score Does a Personal Loan Cosigner Need?

 To help you qualify for a loan, your cosigner may need to have good credit — perhaps a credit score of 700 or above.
 A cosigner may not be of assistance to you if the cosigner has a subprime credit score at or below 600.
-In addition, an ideal cosigner may have a steady income and a diverse mix of open-end credit vs. closed-end credit.
+In addition, an ideal cosigner should have a steady income and a diverse mix of open-end credit vs. closed-end credit.

 What Are the Risks to Consider Before Getting a Cosigner?